 - Document with examples

 - Minimize redudancy.
 A Zen of Python states:

-"There should be one and preferably only one obvious way to do it.".
 A good practice would be to put a Recommended Usage blocks for each class.

 - Maximize consistency.
 ScalaTest offers a